farmanp/ai-code-auditor/docs/Design-Patterns-Taxonomy.md

 This document provides a comprehensive reference for design patterns that can be detected by the AI code auditor.

+See the [Complexity Rating Guide](Complexity-Guide.md) for definitions of implementation, detection, and performance categories used throughout the specifications.

 ## Creational Patterns

 Patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.